Stakes For Zone 8

 Pagoda Dogwood Live Stakes

-Pagoda Dogwood live stakes are great to use because they are very easy to grow and the roots are known to be strong.
-When planting live stakes, it is best to plant them during the normal dormant period for the Dogwood.
+Pagoda Dogwood live stakes are high to use because they are very easy to grow and the roots are known to be strong.
+When planting live stakes, it is best to plant them during the average dormant period for the Dogwood.
 They thrive best in hardiness zones 3 through 7.
-Live stakes are normally a little over a foot long.
+Live stakes are usually a little over a foot long.
 If at all possible, they should also be planted within 24 hours of being cut from the parent tree.
 Live stakes should only be 5 percent of the parent tree.
 When planting the stakes, they need to be planted so only half of the stake is sticking out from the ground.
-The best way to place a stake in the ground is with a rubber mallet.
+The best way to place a stake in the field is with a rubber mallet.
 This will help the stake from becoming damaged.
 They need to be kept moist throughout the whole growing season to survive.
-Otherwise, there is very little maintenance needed except to make sure that invasive vegetation is not taking over the stake.
-Once the stake begins to sprout, they will grow quickly.
-When fully grown, the trees will reach to be approximately 20 feet in height and almost twice the size.
+Otherwise, there is very little maintenance is necessary except to make sure that invasive vegetation is not taking over the stake.
+Once the stake begins to sprout, they will proliferate.
+When fully developed, the trees will reach to be approximately 20 feet in height and almost twice the size.